DeepRegNet/DeepReg/contrib/Longitudinal-Registration-MICCAI2020/README.md

 ### Data preparing
 - Please store your own data set in `contrib/Longitudinal-Registration-MICCAI2020/data`
 - 2 types of files are required before training:
   - A h5 format data file, which contains the processed images with corresponding keys (e.g. `PatientX-VisitN`) as index.
+For longitudinal MRI data, each patient could have serveral follow-up visits in a period of time.The `X` stands for the patient ID and N stands for the time point of the visits.
-  - A key file, which contains the paired-wise keys of different images, which you're going to register.
+  - A key file, which contains the paired-wise keys of different images which you are going to register.
+For example, key pair `(Patient1-Visit1, Patient1-Visit2)` means registering images accquired at different visits from the same patient, a typical sample for intra-patient registration. `(Patient1-Visit1, Patient2-Visit1)` means registering images from different patients -- an sample for inter-patient registration.
   - Fake h5 data files and key files can be generated using `python xxxx.py`, which could be regard as a reference for setting up your own data sets.

 ### Training